Answers

 Reunion family files can only be opened in Reunion.
 Thus, if you give your family file to somebody who does not own Reunion, he won't be able to use it.
 However, there are several ways you can share your information with others...

-- All reports can be shared.
-A report created in Rich Text Format (".rtf") can be opened in any standard word processor.
+4. All text reports can be shared.
+For example, a Register Report or Family History Report can be created in Rich Text Format (".rtf") and then opened in any word processor.

-- You can share a chart by saving it as a graphic file (i.e., "JPEG," "TIFF," or "PNG").
-To do this, create the chart and choose in the Reunion menu bar.
+5. You can share a chart by saving it as a graphic file (i.e., "JPEG," "TIFF," or "PNG").
+To do this, create the chart and choose File -> Save Graphic File in the Reunion menu bar.

-- All of the above output (reports, tree charts, RTF, PDF, JPEG, TIFF, PNG, files, etc.) can be emailed to another person or burned to a CD-R that other people (Mac or Windows users) can open.
+6. Reports, charts, RTF, PDF, JPEG, TIFF, PNG, files, etc. can be emailed to other people or burned to a CD that others (Mac or Windows users) can open.